 Black widow spiders are easily recognizable.
-They are plump, black, and shiny, with an hourglass-shaped red mark on their abdomens.
+They’re plump, black, and shiny, with an hourglass-shaped, red mark on their abdomens.
 Sometimes, this red mark may take a slightly different shape.
 In other cases, the spider may have red markings on its back too.

 This type of spider gets its name from its mating behavior.
 After mating, the females typically kill and then eat their male partners, leaving them as “widows.”

-These spiders are not aggressive and only bite when they feel threatened.
-The bites are usually not fatal, but can still cause some serious and uncomfortable symptoms.
+These spiders aren’t aggressive and only bite when they feel threatened.
+The bites usually aren’t fatal, but they can still cause some serious and uncomfortable symptoms.

 If a black widow spider has bitten you, get medical treatment right away.

 This spider type is found throughout the world.
-While they are found all over the United States, they are most common the southern and western states.
+While they are found all over the United States, they’re most common in the Southern and Western states.

-You will usually feel the sensation of a minor pinprick when a black widow spider first bites you.
-You might not even realize at first that you have been bitten, unless you caught the spider in the act.
+You’ll usually feel the sensation of a minor pinprick when a black widow spider first bites you.
+You might not realize that you’ve been bitten at first unless you caught the spider in the act.
 In some cases, the bite might be painful right away.

-The area around the bite may redden and begin to swell.
+The area around the bite will likely redden and begin to swell.

-Within a few hours of the bite—and sometimes in as little as 15 minutes—you will develop more serious symptoms.
-Most commonly, you will experience pain that is not limited to the bite location.
+You’ll develop more serious symptoms within a few hours of the bite.
+Sometimes, the more serious symptoms can develop in as little as 15 minutes after the bite occurs.
+Most commonly, you’ll experience pain that’s not limited to the bite location.
 Your chest and abdomen, in particular, will be painful.
-The muscles in these areas will cramp and go rigid.
+The muscles in these areas will cramp and go rigid due to severe muscle spasms.
 Your back and shoulders may also hurt.

-- difficulty breathing (due to paralysis of the diaphragm)
+- difficulty breathing, which is due to paralysis of the diaphragm

 In rare and extreme cases, black widow spider venom poisoning may lead to seizures and even death.
-Death generally does not occur in healthy adults.
+Death generally doesn’t occur in healthy adults.
 Young people, the elderly, and those with weakened immune symptoms are more susceptible to serious complications and death from a black widow spider bite.

-Regardless, anyone who has been bitten, or who suspects they have been bitten by a black widow spider, should seek medical treatment immediately.
+Regardless, anyone who has been bitten, or who suspects they’ve been bitten by a black widow spider, should seek medical treatment immediately.

 Treatment for a black widow bite will vary depending on your health, symptoms, and the severity of the bite.